-I have learned so many new things since I started homesteading, but nothing was as important as learning to deal with homestead burnout.
+I have learned so many new things since I started homesteading.
+But nothing was as important as learning to deal with homestead burnout.
 It has saved my sanity, changed my attitude and has helped me cope with the challenges that arise while homesteading.
+If you struggle from homestead burnout, then you will appreciate all that you are about to learn today!

 What Causes Homestead Burnout?